Support Maine's State Heritage Fish Waters

 Capture shf perm.JPG

 Signs and hardware can be picked up at Sportsman's Alliance of Maine headquarters at 205 Church Hill Road in Augusta.
-Be sure to call ahead to make an appointment and remember to bring all your documents with you.
+Be sure to call ahead to SAM to make an appointment and remember to bring all your documents with you.
+We can also make arrangements to pick up supplies at L.L.Bean in Freeport.

 PROJECT TIME-FRAME

-It will take five years or so to get the bulk of waters posted, and it is very likely we will never be able to get to all of them.
-By the time we post the majority, we will have to circle back to replace damaged, lost, stolen, and vandalized signs.
+It will take five years or more to get the bulk of waters posted, and we will never be able to get to all of them.
+By the time we post the majority of waters, we will have to circle back to replace faded, damaged, lost, vandalized, and stolen signs.
 As a result the project will never be completely "done."
 But even 75%, a very attainable goal, will be a huge step in the right direction.

 PROJECT MILESTONES